Condor-Performance-Modeling/how-to/README.md

 # Boot Linux on Spike

-The above steps create the necessary collateral to boot linux on Spike.
+The above steps create the necessary collateral to boot linux on Spike, putting these files in $TOOLS/riscv-linux.

-The steps above create collateral files in $TOOLS/riscv-linux

-<b>login is root, password is root</b> for both versions.
+<b>NOTE: login is root, password is root</b>

-## Boot linux - SPIKE
+## Boot linux - CPM Andes SPIKE
 Copy the images/etc from previous steps to the Spike run directory.
 ```
 cd $TOP
-mkdir -p $SPIKE/run
+mkdir -p $CPM_ANDES_SPIKE_DIR/run
-cp $TOOLS/riscv-linux/* $SPIKE/run
+cp $TOOLS/riscv-linux/* $CPM_ANDES_SPIKE_DIR/run

-cd $SPIKE/run
+cd $CPM_ANDES_SPIKE_DIR/run
 $TOOLS/bin/spike --kernel Image --initrd rootfs.cpio --bootargs "root=/dev/ram rw earlycon=sbi console=hvc0" fw_jump.elf
 ```

 Custom `isa` configuration for spike can be provided with the `--isa` switch.

-This golden model doesn't exit on Ctrl-C. You must kill the PID to exit the simulation.
+This golden model doesn't exit on Ctrl-C.
+You must kill the PID to exit the simulation.

 ----------------------------------------------------------